A Thriving Community

-Year 8 boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three boys’ (Collingwood, Hawke and St Vincent) or three girls’ (Anson, Hood and Howe) senior houses, each for around 60 boarding pupils.
+Year 8 boarders moving up from Blake House or new pupils entering the school at 13+ enter one of three boys’ (Collingwood, Hawke and St Vincent) or two girls’ (Howe and Hood) senior houses, each for around 60 boarding pupils.
 There are leisure facilities that include day rooms, table tennis and pool tables, kitchens, television rooms and a house library.
 Each boarder has his or her own self-contained working and sleeping accommodation.
 Pupils will be accommodated in four-bedded or double rooms, depending on their year group.
 Pupils in Year 12 will generally be in double or single study bedrooms with en-suite facilities.

 In their final year of Sixth Form, both boys and girls, boarders and day pupils, are accommodated in Nelson House, where pupils are encouraged to be more independent, with the aim of preparing them for life beyond school.
 One wing of the house is for girls and the other for boys, with central common room areas, kitchens, laundry room and quiet study rooms for day pupils.